Last Modified: 08 Oct 2014

 Validity: 01 Jan 2014 to 31 Dec 2014

-From ancient kingdoms to majestic mountain vistas, trek for 15 days through the breathtaking Himalaya landscape of the Annapurna Ranges.
+From ancient kingdoms to majestic mountain vistas, trek through the breathtaking Himalaya landscape of the Annapurna Ranges.
 Pass awe-inspiring glaciers, stay on the banks of pristine rivers, cross mountain pastures, dip into natural hot springs and encounter mule trains carrying supplies to remote villages.
 Rest and revive in cosy mountain teahouses and meet friendly locals along the way.
 Time spent in Kathmandu and Pokhara completes the adventure with insights into Nepali culture and tradition.